burgerga/INTOXICOM_Workshop_1/paper/paper.md

 Participants acknowledge funding from PARC (Grant agreement No. 101057014 and UKRI Grant No. 1752317), WorldFAIR (Grant agreement No. 101058393 and UKRI Grant No. 1831977 ) and PINK (Grant agreement No. 101137809) and UKRI Grant No. 10097944).
+The VHP4Safety project is funded by the Netherlands Research Council (NWO) (Grant No. NWA-ORC 1292.19.272).

 ## References